Now Available at Shop d20pfsrd.com and DriveThruRPG

 - Ice Prison

 In addition to these new spells, we present a new wizard subschool: the dimensional thief.
-Dimensional thieves use teleportation magic … Continue reading
+Dimensional thieves use teleportation magic to get what they want.
+Each spell begins on its own page, making them simple to reference on …

 Alliterative Amusements: Diviner’s Dissertation, the second in our line of Pathfinder Roleplaying Game compatible products, is now available from Shop d20pfsrd.com and OneBookShelf.